FlanaganSe/personal-portfolio-site/README.md

 # Resume Portfolio Site

-This is an easily re-usable portfolio built from scratch with minimal dependencies.
+This is a custom built and re-usable portfolio built with minimal dependencies.
+Project pages and the blog post are handled via markdown files.

 ### Built with: